7 Deadly Types of Cancer Directly Linked to Alcohol Consumption

 3. Breast cancer

 If you’ve been on Earth for any amount of time over the past decade or so, you’ve seen all of the work being done to raise awareness about breast cancer, and the risks and dangers associated with it.
-Well, it turns out that drinking and alcohol consumption are one of those risks.
+Well, it turns out that alcohol consumption is one of those risks.

 4. Rectal cancer

-Cancers of the rectum are closely associated with and are sometimes synonymous to those of the bowel and the colon.
+Cancers of the rectum are closely associated with those of the bowel and the colon.
 But they’re not exactly the same, and there are some differences in the treatment courses for each.
 If you’d rather not deal with either, staying away from booze should be added to your list.

 5. Laryngeal cancer